-The Wildlife Health Bridge is a collaborative project between the Zoological Society of London, Royal Veterinary College, Wildlife Institute of India, University of Edinburgh and the University of Melbourne.
+The Wildlife Health Bridge is a collaborative project between the Zoological Society of London, the Royal Veterinary College, the Wildlife Institute of India, the University of Edinburgh, the University of Melbourne, the Kenya Wildlife Service and the Wildlife Research & Training Institute.
 It was initiated in 2009 to improve the education of wildlife health professionals, providing particular support for those in biodiverse, low-resource settings.

 Our vision is to achieve global capacity in highly trained wildlife health professionals in a synergised network.